PatrickKyei/exception/_drafts/2022-05-21-things-you-should-cancel-from-your-life.md

 ## Doubting yourself

+Self doubt kills more dreams than failure does.

+Whatever you want do, if it is worth pursuing, start now.

+Start where you are.
+Start with fear.
+Start with doubt.
+Start with hands shaking.
+Start with voice trembling, but start.

 If you do, you’ll attract reasons to support your claims.

+You have what it takes, don't ever doubt.

 ## Staying on your Smartphone in important conversations